Blockchain as It Was Meant to Be

 Ethereum Proof-of-Stake

-Requires 32 ETH (~$100,000+) to run a validator.
-The industry that promised to "bank the unbanked" now requires significant wealth just to participate.
+Requires 32 ETH to run a validator.
+Systems that promised open participation can end up requiring significant wealth to participate

 ⛏️